sohamvsonar/iowarp-mcps/Jarvis/README.md

 ## Overview

-**Jarvis-MCP** is a comprehensive Python package that implements **Phases 1, 2 & 3** of the Jarvis Model Context Protocol (MCP) server.
-These phases provide complete discovery, composition, and configuration capabilities for HPC workflow development.
+**Jarvis-MCP** is a comprehensive Python package that implements **all 4 phases** of the Jarvis Model Context Protocol (MCP) server.
+These phases provide complete end-to-end HPC workflow management from discovery through production deployment.

 **Phase 1: Discoverability** enables users to explore and understand the Jarvis ecosystem - available packages, repositories, capabilities, and system resources.